calebrash/redis.js/README.md

 ##Usage

-Redis.js tries to adhere to format of Redis as closely as possible.
+Redis.js tries to adhere to the original Redis command as closely as possible.

 ###Examples
 ```javascript